 - Ensure that the plan is within budget

 - Client commits to proposal

 - Create and/or optimise cornerstone content

 - Create and/or optimise supplementary content

 - Refine & repeat

 Why this process works

 The greatest advantage of this process is that you are in full control.
-You don’t need to commit to a full service until you are fully aware of the facts, time implications, and costs.
+You don’t need to commit to the full service until you are fully aware of the facts, time implications, and costs.
 You will find more details about the stages below and my thinking behind them.

 Stage one – Assess

 Stage one allows us to get to know one another and for me to understand your aspirations.
-My SEO service isn’t for everyone and it’s vital that we’ll be able to get along and that I’ll be able to do a good job for you.
+My SEO service isn’t for everyone, and it’s vital that we’ll be able to get along and that I’ll be able to do a good job for you.